codezero-be/responsive-nav/README.md

 ### No keyboard navigation without javascript ###

 Regretably there is no CSS way to enable navigating through the drop down menu's with the `tab` key.
 The `tab` key triggers the `:focus` selector on the links, but not `:hover` on the parent `<li>`.
 So there is no way to keep the parent menu's open when tabbing into a sub menu...
-We will try to fix this with the jQuery plugin.
+This does work when you use our jQuery plugin.

 ### Close button not always showing on <= Android 4.3 (no-js) ###